ZhiYeG/zhiyeg/README.md

 **ZhiYeG/zhiyeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 👯 I’m looking for a full time jobs of machine learning / deep learning application scientist/engineer
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...